 Scale builders to allow developers to request packages built for various systems from integration branches.
 (I feel that getting a good pipeline running for official releases first is the way to go, then scaling that infra to allow devs to use it as much as possible, but I’m open to suggestions if your team would like to canary something)

 I think when you have time/an iteration to work on this, finding something on this list and pinging someone in Delivery to see if you can move that item forward would be the most productive thing to do….

 Someone please chime in if I’m way off base on any of these.

-#4 Updated by Chris Price almost 2 years ago
+#4 Updated by Chris Price over 2 years ago

 Thanks, Justin, I didn’t realize that so much thought had been put into this already.
 Your plan sounds great…

 Here are the only caveats / questions that I can think of at the moment: